joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/02/09/upshot/the-radically-simple-new-approach-to-helping-families-send-parents-money.html?searchResultPosition=2

 **Super Bowl Viewership Drop in Line With Wider Decrease for N.F.L. and Sports**\
-`The lack of a competitive game hurt.
+`The game that pitted two marquee quarterbacks was not competitive.
 Still, the Super Bowl is expected to be the most watched television program this year.`\
 https://nytimes.com/2021/02/09/sports/football/super-bowl-television-ratings.html?searchResultPosition=3

 **The Blue Bloods Are Missing This College Basketball Season**\